Astro 7: Rust Rewrite, Vite 8, Builds Up to 61% Faster

 What breaks

 The upgrade is not entirely free.
 Astro 7 no longer silently corrects invalid markup: unclosed tags, malformed attributes, and similar mistakes now raise errors instead of being patched.
-Whitespace between inline elements also collapses following stricter conventions, so a small number of layouts may need adjustment.
+Whitespace between inline elements also collapses under stricter rules, so a small number of layouts may need adjustment.

 Upgrading

 Existing projects can move over with a single command, npx @astrojs/upgrade, which updates the framework and its official packages together.
-For most sites the payoff is immediate: the same code, built and served noticeably faster.
+The payoff is usually immediate: the same code, built and served noticeably faster.
+It is the stable form of what the Astro 7 alpha first previewed .